 The purpose of a supervised preceptorship is to observe and validate clinical competency prior to independently practicing under nurse protocol.
 A preceptor should be a top performer (RN or APRN) with proven proficiency of skills and able to discern competency of the nurse who is in training.
-If at any time any nurse should need a review of performance competency, the observation of performance should be performed by a qualified preceptor.
+If at any time a nurse should need a review of their clinical skills or competency, the observation of performance should be performed by a qualified preceptor.